The following information sets out the recommended process and key criteria for applying for the Let’s Do Net Zero Community Buildings Fund.

 The building must be owned or leased by the applicant and, if you are a tenant, you must have:

 - a valid and viable lease in place for at least a further five years following the completion of the project and/or has the right to extend for the equivalent period

 - evidence of permission from the building owners (or the rights stated in the lease) to carry out all proposed works.

 CARES funding is targeted at supporting communities to decarbonise their buildings.
 Your project must meet the heating requirement as set out below.

-You must apply for at least one core measure before you may also apply for add-on measures.
+You must apply for at least one core measure and you may also apply for add-on measures.
 Please see the examples we have provided in the frequently asked questions.

 1. Heating requirement

-You will be installing one of these core measures as part of your current project:
+You will be installing one of these measures as part of your current project: